for translations through content reuse and streamlined management

 Migrated 90K pieces of content from existing CCMS

 In 1908, a young inventor named Stephen F. Briggs teamed up with investor Harold M. Stratton.
 More than 110 years later, Briggs & Stratton remains a company known for its innovation.
-The company specializes in a wide range of outdoor and power equipment, including generators, snowblowers, and small engines that power some of the world’s top lawnmower brands.
+The company specialises in a wide range of outdoor and power equipment, including generators, snowblowers and small engines that power some of the world’s top lawnmower brands.

-What Briggs & Stratton discovered was that delivering its existing DITA content to sitio web would not be easy.
-The company had created numerous complex customizations to the DITA-OT package over the years to work around limitations in the former component content management system (CCMS).
-These customizations restricted the flexibility of the DITA content, and the company would need to develop complex workflows to successfully export the content to sitio web.
+What Briggs & Stratton discovered was that delivering its existing DITA content to web would not be easy.
+The company had created numerous complex customisations to the DITA-OT package over the years to work around limitations in the former component content management system (CCMS).
+These customisations restricted the flexibility of the DITA content and the company would need to develop complex workflows to successfully export the content to web.

 Director, Dealer Support, Briggs & Stratton

-In addition to publishing content to the sitio web, Briggs & Stratton saw other ways that it could improve the efficiency of its manual creation process, such as streamlining translation and increasing content reuse.
+In addition to publishing content to the web, Briggs & Stratton saw other ways that it could improve the efficiency of its manual creation process, such as streamlining translation and increasing content reuse.
 It then began looking for a CCMS that could transform how writers work with content.
-XML Documentation for Adobe Experience Manager, the DITA-based CCMS from Adobe, stood out as an answer.
+Adobe Experience Manager Guides, the DITA-based CCMS from Adobe, stood out as an answer.

-“With XML Documentation for Adobe Experience Manager, we can author, manage, and publish DITA content for multiple technical publications all within one solution,” says Piechowski.
+“With Adobe Experience Manager Guides, we can author, manage and publish DITA content for multiple technical publications all within one solution,” says Piechowski.

-Briggs & Stratton migrated all 90,000 pieces of content from its existing CCMS to XML Documentation for Adobe Experience Manager.
-The migration allowed Briggs & Stratton to regain some of the content flexibility lost through its highly customized DITA-OT platform.
+Briggs & Stratton migrated all 90,000 pieces of content from its existing CCMS to Adobe Experience Manager Guides.
+The migration allowed Briggs & Stratton to regain some of the content flexibility lost through its highly customised DITA-OT platform.
 For example, the old system required that all content needed a cover page.
 If writers wanted to create content without a cover page, they would need to create unstructured content that sat outside of the CCMS.
 The new DITA structure is flexible enough to fit the needs of any type of content created at Briggs & Stratton.

 Writers can publish this flexible DITA content into any format, without needing complex workarounds or workflows using multiple solutions.
-With just a few clics, they can output content to PDF or publish to sitio web.
-Sitio web content is searchable, allowing customers to easily find content that they’re looking for.
-It’s also responsive, meaning that that no matter how customers are viewing sitio web content—on a desktop, tablet, or mobile phone—the manual is clear and easy to read on any size screen.
+With just a few clicks, they can output content to PDF or publish to web.
+Web content is searchable, allowing customers to easily find content that they’re looking for.
+It’s also responsive, meaning that that no matter how customers are viewing web content—on a desktop, tablet or mobile phone—the manual is clear and easy to read on any size screen.

-“It was so easy to turn our DITA content into sitio web content with XML Documentation for Adobe Experience Manager,” says Piechowski.
+“It was so easy to turn our DITA content into web content with Adobe Experience Manager Guides,” says Piechowski.
 “We used built-in templates with only minor modifications to add branding and compliance statements.
 It took much less time and effort to set up compared to our old system.”

 Director, Dealer Support, Briggs & Stratton

-After migrating content to XML Documentation for Adobe Experience Manager, Briggs & Stratton implemented a new policy for reuse.
-The company identified several categories of content with high reuse potential, including governed warnings, global content such as company logos and customer support numbers, and content that remains the same across multiple products or models.
+After migrating content to Adobe Experience Manager Guides, Briggs & Stratton implemented a new policy for reuse.
+The company identified several categories of content with high reuse potential, including governed warnings, global content such as company logos and customer support numbers and content that remains the same across multiple products or models.
 Writers use DITAVAL and condition presets to make each piece of content filterable and easy to find for all writers.

-“Between the time savings for writers and decreased need for translations, we’re reducing translation costs by up to 25% with XML Documentation for Adobe Experience Manager,” says Piechowski.
+“Between the time savings for writers and decreased need for translations, we’re reducing translation costs by up to 25% with Adobe Experience Manager Guides,” says Piechowski.

-Reusing content also makes updates faster and easier.
-If the company changes a contact phone number, for example, it simply changes the phone number in one location, and it can propagate that change to all of its manuals.
+Reuse content also makes updates faster and easier.
+If the company changes a contact phone number, for example, it simply changes the phone number in one location and it can propagate that change to all of its manuals.

-“The reuse report in XML Documentation for Adobe Experience Manager gives us a much better way to measure, understand, and encourage reuse,” says Piechowski.
+“The reuse report in Adobe Experience Manager Guides gives us a much better way to measure, understand and encourage reuse,” says Piechowski.
 “We saw content reuse increase by 15% in the first six months after migrating to the Adobe solution.”

 Briggs & Stratton is looking to leverage the built-in review system to further streamline the manual creation process.

-“With XML Documentation for Adobe Experience Manager, we have a single solution that allows us to handle every aspect of developing, reviewing, translating, and publishing manuals across platforms for our customers,” says Piechowski.
+“With Adobe Experience Manager Guides, we have a single solution that allows us to handle every aspect of developing, reviewing, translating and publishing manuals across platforms for our customers,” says Piechowski.
 “We’ve regained the power and flexibility that we need to meet any new content challenges we might face in the future.”